Abhijeet-Singh14/YouTube-Video-Pauser-Edge-Chrome-Extension/README.md

    - Switching back to the YouTube tab will resume video playback.
    - Added feature of pausing the playback on minimizing the tab and playing back when it is restored.

-# Highlights of this Release:

-- Added a button to Activate/Deactivate the extension manually.
-- Added a notification content showing the user when the extension is Activated/Deactivated.
-- Added Color change in the Activate/Deactivate Extension button depending on the state of the Extension.

 ## Contributing